-At this point, "outside" sources account for less than 40% of the Bay Area's regional transportation revenues.
-As shown in Figure 5-2, approximately \$175 billion of revenues over the next 28 years will come from local and regional sources, as opposed to approximately \$33 billion from the federal pipeline.
+At this point "outside" sources (state and federal) account for slightly less than 28% of the Bay Area's projected transportation revenues.
+As shown in Figure 5-2, approximately \$186 billion of revenues over the next 28 years will come from local and regional sources, as opposed to approximately \$33 billion from the federal pipeline.